artman41/ScoreSaber/README.md

   * Fixed difficulty sometimes being wrong
   * Fixed stutter when uploading score, now smooth as butter!
   * Added in-game leaderboard support!
+  * Fixed a bug when changing songs like a mad man on the main menu would cause a crash

 ## Planned
   * Oculus home support